Farriers (Registration) Act 2017

 Overview

-This bill amends the Farriers (Registration) Act 1975, updating the structure and membership of the Farriers Registration Council and its committees (Investigating and Disciplinary).
-It aims to improve the governance and regulation of farriers in the UK.
+This bill amends the Farriers (Registration) Act 1975, altering the composition and procedures of the Farriers Registration Council and its committees (Investigating and Disciplinary).
+It aims to modernize the governance and ensure fair representation within the farriery profession.

 Description